Female pattern baldness

 - New acne

-A skin biopsy or other procedures or blood tests may be used to diagnose skin disorders that cause hair loss.
+A skin biopsy of the scalp or blood tests may be used to diagnose skin disorders that cause hair loss.

 Looking at the hair under a microsope may be done to check for problems with the structure of the hair shaft itself.

-Hair loss in female pattern baldness is permanent, if not treated.
+Untreated, hair loss in female pattern baldness is permanent.
 In most cases, hair loss is mild to moderate.
 You do not need treatment if you are comfortable with your appearance.

-The only medication approved by the United States Food and Drug Administration (FDA) to treat female pattern baldness is minoxidil:
+The only medicine approved by the United States Food and Drug Administration (FDA) to treat female pattern baldness is minoxidil:

 - It is applied to the scalp.

-- For women, the 2% concentration is recommended.
+- For women, the 2% solution or 5% foam is recommended.

 - Minoxidil may help hair grow in about 1 in 4 or 5 of women.
 In most women, it may slow or stop hair loss.

-If minoxidil does not work, your doctor may recommend other medicines, such as spironolactone, cimetidine, birth control pills, ketoconazole, among others.
-Your doctor can tell you more about these if needed.
+If minoxidil does not work, your provider may recommend other medicines, such as spironolactone, cimetidine, birth control pills, ketoconazole, among others.
+Your provider can tell you more about these if needed.

 During hair transplant, tiny plugs of hair are removed from areas where hair is thicker, and placed (transplanted) in areas that are balding.
 Minor scarring may occur where hair is removed.
 There is a slight risk of skin infection.
 You will likely need many transplants, which can be expensive.
 However, the results are often excellent and permanent.